-The combination of high-quality alcohol and cold temperatures mean that the Greenlandic coffee has become one of the countries most popular beverages.
+The combination of high-quality alcohol and cold temperatures means that Greenlandic coffee has become one of the country’s most popular beverages.
 A combination of hot coffee, whiskey, Kahlúa, Grand Marnier all set on fire, certainly makes for an impressive drink.

 When you first arrive in Greenland it might not strike you as a, particularly dangerous place.
 In fact, the dazzling views and spectacularly beautiful landscape might even start to persuade you of the contrary.
 Expats should, however, be aware that Greenland does have a large number of ever-present dangers, getting a guide when you first arrive would certainly be advisable at least until you know your way around.

 Your first thoughts might turn to polar bears, whales, foxes or even enraged walrus attacks, but you’d be wrong.
 The vast majority of wildlife is either safe, or you are just unlikely to encounter it.
-Polar bears encounters typically occur in the East of Greenland and attacks can normally be avoided by backing away slowly.
-Its estimated that only 20 people have died to polar bear attacks since 1870.
+Polar bear encounters typically occur in the East of Greenland and attacks can normally be avoided by backing away slowly.
+It’s estimated that only 20 people have died from polar bear attacks since 1870.

 Exploring or traveling can both be dangerous decisions to make if you haven’t lived in Greenland for long or know the terrain.
 While dog sledding is an important mode of transport in Greenland it can be fatal for those who fall off in remote areas.